 How many months of P-EBT will a child get?

-If they qualify, children will be able to receive P-EBT for the months of August 2020 through June 2021.
+If they qualify, school children will be able to receive P-EBT for the months of August 2020 through June 2021.
+Children in child care may be eligible for P-EBT for the months of October 2020 through June 2021.

 Do people have to apply to get P-EBT for their kids?